Friday, August 15th, 2014 by Tim Lanoue

 Oil has such a strong correlation with currency pairs and stocks but what many traders fail to realize is that it also affects the value of an index.
 This main index would be the S&P 500, when the price of oil rises the value of the S&P 500 will decrease and vice versa.
 So if the price of oil drops then the price of the S&P will increase.
 I use the correlation between oil prices and the S&P 500 when trading binary options almost on a daily basis, it is extremely easy to take advantage of and is highly effective.

 Indices are the most under-traded asset in binary options and will probably continue to be due to lack of popularity.
-If you are new, experienced or a trader who prefers fundamental analysis opposed to technical analysis trading strategies then this strategy would be great for you.
+If you are new, experienced or a trader who prefers fundamental analysis opposed to technical analysis trading patterns then this trading pattern would be great for you.
 Sometimes to really pays off taking advantage of the little correlations that go on between indices and market conditions that could ultimately dictate your amount of success as a binary options trader.
 If you guys have any questions or comments please feel free to leave them below.